+• ...\samples\advanced\container\deploy\plugin

-• ...\samples\advanced\container\deploy_plugin This shows how starting with a .wsdl file, you can use the artix wsdltocpp or wsdltojava command-line tool to generate a C++ or JAX-RPC plug-in and deployment descriptor.
+This shows how starting with a .wsdl file, you can use the wsdltocpp command-line tool to generate a C++ plug-in and deployment descriptor.
 It then shows how to deploy the plug-in into the Artix container.